spot_img

 Lori King

 Lori King is the editor-in-chief of the Toledo Free Press.
-To contact Lori, email her at loriking@toledofreepress.com
+Lori is a retired military journalist and retired Toledo Blade photojournalist.
+Contact her at loriking@toledofreepress.com.

 Related Articles